amplab/training/ampcamp/tachyon.md

 directly from Tachyon.
 In the meantime, we are also working on other features to make Tachyon further enhance Spark's performance.

+### Store RDD OFF_HEAP in Tachyon

-Then we can try to store Spark's RDD as OFF_HEAP storage in Tachyon.
+Storing RDD as OFF_HEAP storage in Tachyon has several advantages ([more info](http://spark.apache.org/docs/latest/programming-guide.html)):

+* It allows multiple executors to share the same pool of memory in Tachyon.
+* It significantly reduces garbage collection costs.
+* Cached data is not lost if individual executors crash.

+Please try to the following example:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">